-Image format in 8-bit psd, tiff or jpg.
+Image format in 8-bit PSD, TIF or JPG.
 Don’t use 16-bit.

 Let’s say that a logo or another image is in full 4-color process, also known as CMYK.
 The color image will automatically make the book printing a 5-color job.
 That changes the quote and increases the cost.
 Instead of a 2-color printing for duotones, black (K) plus the selected Pantone, it will become the 4-color process CMYK plus the 1 Pantone.

-Here are the steps:
+Here are the steps to create a duotone:

-1. Convert to Grayscale by going to Image > Mode > Grayscale.
+- Convert to Grayscale by going to Image > Mode > Grayscale.

-2. Once you’ve converted to Grayscale, you will then have the option in the same menu to select Image > Mode > Duotone.
+- Once you’ve converted to Grayscale, you will then have the option in the same menu to select Image > Mode > Duotone.

-3. A new Duotone Options dialog box will open.
+- A new Duotone Options dialog box will open.
 Under Type, select Duotone.
 Then select the two inks you want to use.

-To select a second ink, click on the box on the right.
+To select a second duotone ink, click on the box on the right.
 For the photo in our sample image, we selected Pantone 279 C.

 If the final image seems a little dark as compared to the grayscale original, we have two suggestions.
 You can select a lighter secondary ink.
 Another solution suggested by photographer Macduff Everton, is to create a curve setting.
 Thank you Macduff!
 You will be able to adjust each image with an individualized curve setting.
 Read more about curve settings at Adobe Photoshop help.
 See just two of the books he prints with us.
 The Book of Santa Barbara and Patagonia.

 When working with a duotone, or any image, be sure to understand resolution and effective resolution.

 Star Print Brokers will always be here for you too.
-If you have a question or need a quote, call us at (844) 603-1777 toll-free, or (425) 603-1777 in the Seattle area.
+If you have a question about a duotone or need a quote, call us at (844) 603-1777 toll-free, or (425) 603-1777.
 You can also use our contact form.